 Linda Lee, Commissioner: Criminal Case Review Commission (England, Wales, Northern Ireland)

 The Program contains 1 hour and 30 minutes of Professionalism Content accredited by the Law Society of Ontario.
 Watch the program below.

 On June 16th, Innocence Canada and the UBC Innocence Project hosted a CPD entitled "Post-Conviction Reviews: Cross-Jurisdictional Perspectives".
 This panel discussion looked at post-conviction review systems in various jurisdictions.
 Bringing together lawyers from around the world who review claims of wrongful conviction in varying political climates, this 1.5hr webinar introduced participants to the procedures and legislation supporting post-conviction review work in four jurisdictions.
 Lawyers from Canada, Australia, Japan and Chile spoke about the post-conviction review system in their own jurisdictions and discussed some of the obstacles they face in conducting this work.
 This program contains 1 hour and 30 minutes of Professionalism Content accredited by the Law Society of Ontario and Law Society of British Columbia.

 - False guilty pleas and the susceptibility of vulnerable populations;

 - Eyewitness identification; and

 - Canada’s bail system.

-Please use the following link to access past CPD lectures delivered by Innocence Canada.
+Please use the following link to access past legal education lectures delivered by Innocence Canada.